fuhgeiu/LRU-TTL-cahe-/README.md

-An LRU cach, but cached items have a expiration and will be evicted once its lifespan is reached. shares many components with the basic LRU cache.
+An LRU cach, but cached items have a expiration and will be evicted once its lifespan is reached and gets acessed. shares many components with the basic LRU cache.